-2017 Revolver-In June 2017, the Company entered into a recourse senior secured revolving credit facility with a group of lenders in the maximum aggregate initial original principal amount of up to \$300.0 million (the "2017 Revolver").
+2017 Revolver-In June 2017, the Company entered into a recourse senior secured revolving credit facility with an initial maximum aggregate principal amount of up to \$300.0 million (the "2017 Revolver") that has since been increased to \$450.0 million.
 The 2017 Revolver provides an accordion feature to increase, subject to certain conditions, the maximum availability up to \$500.0 million.
-In July 2018, the Company added an additional lender to the 2017 Revolver bringing total capacity for the 2017 Revolver to \$350.0 million.
 The 2017 Revolver has an initial maturity of June 2020 with two 12-month extension options exercisable by the Company, subject to certain conditions, and bears interest at an annual rate of applicable LIBOR plus 1.35%.
 An undrawn credit facility commitment fee ranges from 0.15% to 0.25%, based on utilization each quarter.
-This fee was waived for the first six months after the closing date of June 27, 2017.
 The 2017 Revolver allows the Company to leverage Ground Leases up to a maximum of 67.0%.
-As of March 31, 2019, there was \$298.0 million of undrawn capacity on the 2017 Revolver and the Company had the ability to draw an additional \$154.9 million without pledging any additional assets to the facility.
+As of September 30, 2019, there was \$400.0 million of undrawn capacity on the 2017 Revolver and the Company had the ability to draw an additional \$152.8 million without pledging any additional assets to the facility.

 Debt Covenants-The Company is subject to financial covenants under the 2017 Revolver, including maintaining: (i) a limitation on total consolidated leverage of not more than 70%, or 75% for no more than 180 days, of the Company's total consolidated assets; (ii) a consolidated fixed charge coverage ratio of at least 1.45x; (iii) a consolidated tangible net worth of at least 75% of the Company's tangible net worth at the date of the 2017 Revolver plus 75% of future issuances of net equity; (iv) a consolidated secured leverage ratio of not more than 70%, or 75% for no more than 180 days, of the Company's total consolidated assets; and (v) a secured recourse debt ratio of not more than 5.0% of the Company's total consolidated assets (exclusive of amounts drawn on this facility).
-Additionally, the 2017 Revolver restricts the Company's ability to pay distributions to its stockholders.
+Additionally, the 2017 Revolver restricts the Company's ability to pay distributions to its shareholders.
 The Company will be permitted to make annual distributions up to an amount equal to 110% of the Company's adjusted funds from operations, as calculated in accordance with the 2017 Revolver.
 In addition, the Company may make distributions to the extent necessary to maintain the Company's qualification as a REIT.
-The 2018 Portfolio Financing contains no significant maintenance or ongoing financial covenants.
-As of March 31, 2019, the Company was in compliance with all of its financial covenants.
+The Company's other debt obligations contain no significant maintenance or ongoing financial covenants.
+As of September 30, 2019, the Company was in compliance with all of its financial covenants.

-Future Scheduled Maturities-As of March 31, 2019, future scheduled maturities of outstanding debt obligations, assuming all extensions that can be exercised at the Company's option, are as follows (\$ in thousands):
+Future Scheduled Maturities-As of September 30, 2019, future scheduled maturities of outstanding debt obligations, assuming all extensions that can be exercised at the Company's option, are as follows (\$ in thousands):